 Let’s get started!

 How to install a plugin?

 Installing a plugin is a piece of cake!
-Click on Plugins -> Add new in your WordPress dashboard (in the menu on the left) and enter a search query.
+Click on Plugins in your WordPress dashboard, go to Add new, and enter a search query.

 Pick the plugin you want in the search results and click on Install Now.
 Once WordPress has completed the installation, you can click on Activate.

 After activating, your new plugins usually appear in the left menu on your dashboard.
 Sometimes, you can find new plugins at the top of the screen, and sometimes it’s added to the Settings menu.
 Locate the plugin and customize the settings to your liking.